rockandska/fzf-obc/README.md

 ## What is fzf-obc

-A bash completion script intend to add [fzf](https://github.com/junegunn/fzf) over all known bash completion functions on your system without minimal modifications on original completion scripts.
+A bash completion script intend to add [fzf](https://github.com/junegunn/fzf) over all known bash completion functions on your system with minimal modifications on original completion scripts.
 It is a replacement to the completion script natively provided by [fzf](https://github.com/junegunn/fzf) who replace original completion functions with its own (and create some behavior originally well implemented into original completion scripts).

 ## Prerequisites